 Medicine may be the best option for the patient once the doctor makes his/her analysis of the patient’s diagnosis.
 Some degrees of erectile dysfunction may be addressed with medicine, while severe dysfunction may be treated by penile injection therapy.
 This therapy has the ability to induce erectile function The following is a list of commonly prescribed compounded medications for self-injection:

 Universal Arts Pharmacy’s compounding laboratory works alongside doctors in preparing and counseling for the right customized medication for self-injection when needed.
-For more information on our services or doctor referrals, please contact us.

 What are the causes of erectile dysfunction?